ab5tract/new_media/thesis/final_sprint/full_blown-html.md

+% Grammars of the Damned
+% John C. Haltiwanger
+%

+# Acknowledgments #

+I'd like to thank Natalia, for agreeing to review this Special Edition of my ridiculous thesis.

-## Introduction ##
+# Introduction #

 Today's new media theory increasingly invokes _materiality_ as a significant, perhaps even _the_ significant, mode of investigating digital objects and the media through which they are delivered.
 This thesis questions such a centrality of materiality through a practice-based, process-oriented approach. _Process_ is proposed as the atomic unit of that which new media theory investigates.
 This is true on a formal material level: applications run as either as individual process or as assemblages of process which are managed by an operating system and through which the application's code is accomplishes all of its tasks, from memory and access to algorithmic execution on the central processing unit.
 A process-oriented approach will be shown to provide superior methodologies for engaging with and understanding software than material analysis alone provides.
 For instance, certain problematics within Lev Manovich's concept of 'media hybridity' will be resolved by a re-orientation towards process (Manovich 2008).
 Process also allows a fresh perspective for examining human-digital relations.
 Human processes and digital processes are seen as inextricably intertwined, leaving any discussion of digital process that excludes relevant dimensions of human process necessarily unfinished.

 The method proposed to demonstrate these points is two-fold.
 The first is an analytic approach---the modes of operation of designers themselves are examined.
 Starting from the proprietary Mac OS X operating system, described here as a unique and powerful example of _process hybridity_, we progress to a discussion of the operations of designers as constrained by FLoSS (Free/Libre/open/Source Software).
 The second aspect of the method is a detailed interrogation of actual practice in the form of _digital typesetting_.
 This topic was chosen for several reasons.
-The first is a general lack of focus on the processes behind typesetting among new media theory---while the surfaces of text have been investigated in numerous ways (Bolter 2001; Fuller 2000), there has been a general lack of concern (or capacity) regarding the underlying processes of text in the metamedium (computers).
+The first is a general lack of focus on the processes behind typesetting among new media theory---while the surfaces of text and textual interfaces have been investigated in numerous ways (Bolter 2001; Fuller 2000), there has been a general lack of theoretical concern (or capacity) regarding the underlying processes of text in the metamedium (computers).
 This is especially evidenced as regards the _command line interface_, a realm where text becomes kinetic.
 Yet I  found that very little theory has been written regarding the command-line, despite its place as the historical interface (once contemporary with batch punch cards) by which digital processes were initiated.
 Far from being obsolete, both Microsoft and Apple ship command line interfaces within their operating systems.
-In Microsoft´s case, significant money has been spent developing a new grammar and implementing new functionalities into their modern command line implementation Powershell (as opposed to the grammar and functionalities of DOS).
+In Microsoft's case, significant money has been spent developing a new grammar and implementing new functionalities into their modern command line implementation Powershell (as opposed to the grammar and functionalities of DOS).

-The second reason for choosing typesetting is the supposed lack of media hybridity of typesetting--according to Manovich's definitions of the terms, typesetting has failed to move beyond 'multimedia' to a state of 'media hybridity' (this is opposed to typography, which undoubtedly has) (2008: 86).
+The second reason for choosing typesetting is the supposed lack of media hybridity of typesetting--according to Manovich's definitions of the terms, typesetting has failed to move beyond 'multimedia' to a state of 'media hybridity' (this is opposed to typography, which according to Manovich has achieved media hybridity) (2008: 86).
 Media hybridity is Manovich´s formulation of the increasingly common ¨sharing of languages¨ between media.
 When media share language, they develop new dimensions (2008: 86).
 Language, then, demonstrates its capacity for modulation in a new context.
 While the proposition that ¨language can add dimensions to things¨ may at first consideration seem a bit too obvious for stating out loud, the kinetic properties of language within the context of the metamedium--that the code enabling the language sharing that enables media hybridity is _itself made of language and made executable by language_--seem to beg for consideration.
 Whereas much of the new media discourse relating to changes in media trends toward contemplating fast-paced visual cultures such as video games and cinema, this thesis aims to take the opportunity to contemplate the much slower-moving medium of text.
 This contemplation of screenic text leads to questions about the nature of media within a medium as well as to the introduction of a conception of processual hybridity that both underpins and exceeds the dynamics of media hybridity.

 The third aspect is the allowance of a truly reflexive investigation in which multiple processes of digital typesetting are utilized to generate the thesis itself.
 This provides a means to integrate the process-oriented perspective into a software study of FLoSS typesetting software.
 Not only this, it provides a means to attempt what could be considered a _refractional_ methodology.
 Inspired by Gilbert Simondon´s adoption of the language of chemistry in the formulation of _transduction_ within his theory of ontogenesis, this thesis can be viewed as a distinct crystallization process, the composition of a whole from the process of that whole´s unfolding.
 The applicability of Simondon´s ontogenesis to matters of generative design will be interrogated in contrast to Jay David Bolter and David Grusin´s remediation theory (Bolter and Grusin 1996; Bolter 2001).
 Ontogenesis, albeit without Simondon, has already proven an effective angle for approaching Web 2.0 platforms (Langlois, McKelvey, Elmer, and Werbin 2009).
 Here the description of this thesis´own workflow will demonstrate Simondon´s ontogenesis as making unique contributions to the process-oriented perspective which this thesis attempts to invoke and instantiate.